In Conversation with……. Cleveland McCurdy, Chair of Cheshire Golf Ltd

 What would be your choice of an Imaginary 4ball (if you could play golf with any three individuals)?

-Tiger Woods, Leslie Thompson and Charlie Hull.
+Tiger Woods, Lexi Thompson and Charlie Hull.

 What would you say to anyone thinking of taking up golf but is not sure about it?